nsharma0928/client-imdb-interview/README.md

 # Welcome to the Whiteboard Interview

 This  will serve as a live coding session during which you'll receive a limited backend service in addition to a very limited client side application.
 Your requirements will be to complete tasks within the provided system.

+This interview is as much about reading and comprehending documentation as it is about writing code.

 ## Project Structure
 * client